Workplace collaboration could be the difference between happy, engaged employees and bored, unproductive ones.

 Be transparent with company goals and objectives and show employees how they factor in.

 Collaboration and teamwork need to start at the top.
 Be open and honest regarding company direction and goals, including any and all issues and concerns the company might be facing.
 This will help show employees that you take them seriously and you consider them a valuable and productive member of the team.
-Armed with this knowledge, employees can also make informed day-to-day decisions that will help to support company objectives, which supports a culture of collaboration.
+Armed with this knowledge, employees can also make informed day-to-day decisions that will help to support company objectives, which helps cultivate a culture of collaboration.

 Give your employees the software they need to communicate and collaborate.

 Modern software can help a great deal in terms of communication and collaboration.
 You can use collaboration software, such as Slack, to help employees interact and exchange feedback and advice on a given topic.
 On top of this, you can use performance management software to arrange and track one-on-ones between manager and employee.
-This way, everyone will be given the opportunity to exchange valuable and meaningful feedback while remaining connected and up-to-date in terms of objectives and workplace concerns.
+This way, everyone will be given the opportunity to exchange valuable and meaningful feedback while remaining up-to-date in terms of objectives and workplace concerns.

 Collaboration can be difficult for companies whose cultures are deeply rooted in competition.
-However, it’s important that businesses of all shapes and sizes make strides towards greater collaboration, particularly given what we know about the psychology and motivations of modern employees.
-Real, effective change is never easy or quick, but with the right performance management tools, companies can ultimately change for the better.
+However, it’s important that businesses of all shapes and sizes make strides toward greater collaboration, particularly given what we know about the psychology and motivations of modern employees.
+Real, effective change is never easy or quick, but with the right performance management tools, companies can change for the better.